Updated March 6, 2023

 - Weighted Sum: This tool helps in providing raster to many overlays by multiplying each by their given weight and summing everything together.

-- Weighted Overlay: In this overlay the raster gets processed and assigns the weights to each layer by adding underweight overlay also.
+- Weighted Overlay: In this overlay, the raster gets processed and assigns the weights to each layer by adding an underweight overlay also.

-- Zonal Statistics: In this overlay initially the values in raster gets evaluated and then the values get added to another layer with the formation of zones.
+- Zonal Statistics: In this overlay, initially, the values in the raster get evaluated, and then the values get added to another layer with the formation of zones.

-- Combine: It assigns values to each of the cell to other layer based on combinations and certain manipulations got from several layers of input.
+- Combine: It assigns values to each of the cells to other layers based on combinations, and certain manipulations got from several layers of input.

-3. Proximity Tools: There are certain proximity tools which is divided broadly into two categories like feature based proximity tool and raster-based distance tools.
+3. Proximity Tools: There are certain proximity tools that are divided broadly into two categories like feature-based proximity tools and raster-based distance tools.

-4. Table Tools: Many of the GIS data is huge and complex in nature, choosing proper tools which supports the data tables play an important role with databases to handle lots of data and its analysis for manipulations.
+4. Table Tools: Many of the GIS data is huge and complex in nature, choosing the proper tools which support the data tables plays an important role with databases to handle lots of data and its analysis for manipulations.

-5. Interpolation Tools: These tools are exclusively used for creating surfaces the way it is part of requirement and helps in creating values which are used for calculating values and then applying it according to needs.
+5. Interpolation Tools: These tools are exclusively used for creating surfaces the way it is part of the requirement and helps in creating values which are used for calculating values and then applying them according to needs.

-6. Terrain Analysis Tools: This GIS tools is used for analyzing all the surfaces used for analysis of different surfaces related to terrain, slopes etc.
+6. Terrain Analysis Tools: This GIS tool is used for analyzing all the surfaces used for the analysis of different surfaces related to terrain, slopes, etc.